dtheo91/kafka_challenge/README.md

 This notebook is used to send data to the Kafka Broker.
 You can change the data being sent and the Topic it is being sent to.

-The data you send via the Producer is being processed by the Consumers and later saved to the MongoDB Database.
+The data you send via the Producer is being processed by the Consumers every 60 seconds and then saved to the MongoDB Database.
 You can go to http://localhost:8081 to manage the MongoDB Database in Mongo-Express with `username: admin` and `password: pass`.

 You can also check the Logs in the Jupyterlab to see the data being processed and saved to the Database.